oddmouse/partymode-xbmc/README.md

 ### 3. Connect

 In XBMC, go to System › System info and look for *IP address*.
-Then visit [http://partymode.tv](http://partymode.tv), select connect from the menu and enter the XBMC host IP address.
+Then visit [partymode-xbmc](https://oddmouse.github.io/partymode-xbmc/), select connect from the menu and enter the XBMC host IP address.

-**Bonus:** You can also append the url like **partymode.tv?ip=host.ip.address** to connect.
+**Bonus:** You can also append the url like **https://oddmouse.github.io/partymode-xbmc/?ip=host.ip.address** to connect.
 Great for sharing in a text message.

 ## Thank you